flashbots/mev-boost/docs/specification.md

 - error: code and message set in case an exception happens while proposing the payload.

 #### Specification
 1. Builder software **MUST** verify that `block` is an SSZ encoded [`BeaconBlock`][beacon-block].
-If the block is encoded incorrectly, the builder **MUST** return `-32003: SSZ error`.
+If the block is encoded incorrectly, the builder **MUST** return `-32003: Invalid SSZ`.
 If the block is encoded correctly, but does not match the `BlindExecutionPayloadV1` provided in `builder_getBlindExecutionPayloadV1`, the builder **SHOULD** return `-32004: Unknown block`.
 If the CL modifies the payload in such a way that it is still valid and the builder is able to unblind it, the builder **MAY** update the payload on it's end to reflect the CL's changes before returning it.
 2. Builder software **MUST** verify that `signature` is a BLS signature over `block`, verifiable using [`verify_block_signature`][verify-block-signature] and the validator public key that is expected to propose in the given slot.
 If the signature is determined to be invalid or from a different validator than expected, the builder **MUST** return `-32005: Invalid signature`.

 [consensus-specs]: https://github.com/ethereum/consensus-specs